Magnesium Supplement Health Benefits

 I encourage using the glycinate form of magnesium to support heart health, as this form draws less water to the bowel and does a better job of getting into muscles where it’s needed.
 The glycine it’s bound to also helps support a calm mood and healthy sleep; two factors that can greatly improve quality of life.
 I usually recommend 250-750 mg of magnesium glycinate daily to support heart health, depending on nutritional status and lifestyle habits.

-Magnesium Bolsters Brain Health
+Magnesium Supplements To Support Brain Health

 Optimal magnesium levels go a very long way when it comes to anything and everything brain-related.
 Whether you’re wanting to wake up feeling alive and energized, focus on the task at hand, remember everything on your daily ‘to do’ list, or just get a good night’s rest, you need an ample amount of magnesium to accomplish it.
 In addition to supporting the health of your nerves themselves, magnesium also helps with occasional head tension & discomfort and supports a relaxed mood.